 - Weld seam evaluation and solder seam evaluation

 - Sample production

-For a successful damage analysis, the preparation of the often very small sample quantities and the precise selection of the area to be examined on the component are essential.
+For a successful failure analysis, the preparation of the often very small sample quantities and the precise selection of the area to be examined on the component are essential.
 In addition, all relevant information about the history of the damage case is helpful in clarifying the cause of the damage.

-Our laboratory carries out damage analyzes in order to detect overload, fatigue and stress on materials, for example caused by corrosion or material defects.
+Our laboratory carries out failure analyzes in order to detect overload, fatigue and stress on materials, for example caused by corrosion or material defects.
 In the event of damage, a material analysis can also be helpful in finding the cause of the damage, determining damage mechanisms and component properties and providing remedial measures, also in order to avoid economic losses due to production downtime and consequential damage.

 We use the following analysis methods: